Yours Truly

 with Arpit Gupta

 We investigate the role of demographic differences in mobility in explaining disparities in COVID-19 outcomes in New York City.
-We find: 1) New York City residents in richer neighborhoods are substantially more likely to flee the city, 2) Low-income, black, and Hispanic neighborhoods exhibit more work activity during the day, and 3) these neighborhoods also exhibit less sheltering in place activity during non-work hours.
+We find: 1) New York City residents in richer neighborhoods are substantially more likely to flee the city, 2) Low-income, Black, and Hispanic neighborhoods exhibit more work activity during the day, and 3) these neighborhoods also exhibit less sheltering in place activity during non-work hours.
 Measured disparities in COVID-19 cases are attenuated after accounting for these mobility responses.
 Our results point to important inequities in access to sheltering options during pandemics within cities.